 Wauwatosa straddles Milwaukee and Waukesha counties, with their different philosophies and views of police, and Mayfair Mall has often been a magnet for diversity and conflict, a dividing line.

 Violence boiled over, when 28-year-old Bell was accused of wielding a shotgun, which discharged at Mensah and his girlfriend.
 It was a chaotic scene with people running around the officer’s yard.
 Coleman was there.
 Mensah’s girlfriend posted photos of her bruises, Bell’s been charged with a felony; Mensah, who is Black, fatally shot three men on duty since 2015.
-Two shootings were ruled justified self-defense; a decision in the third is expected Wednesday.
+All three shootings were ruled justified self-defense by the Milwaukee County DA.

 Photos on Bell’s Facebook page show what appear to be drugs and large wads of cash.
 In one comment, he referred to it as “dope boy money.”

-His appears in the list of signatories on the People’s Revolution letter to the Wauwatosa Fire and Police Commission from July.
+His appears in the list of signatories on the People’s Revolution letter to the Wauwatosa Fire and Police Commission from July that sought the chief’s firing and a reduced budget.
 Coleman admits Bell was “a protester.”

 “I think he made a mistake,” Coleman says.
 “I wish things could have went a different way, I really do.
 It’s unfortunate.
 I feel bad about the situation.
 I never want to see people get hurt.”
 He said there was a lot of tension and partly blamed Mensah for “coming out of the house… We all could have done things different that day.
 I was present that day.
 Things happened so fast there were a lot of things I didn’t see.”